How to Successfully Get Your F-1 Student Visa

 - U.S. government officials require evidence to prove that you qualify for the F-1 visa.

-What You Need to Have With You When You Go to the Visa Interview
+What You Need to Have With You

 - Original Form I-20, Certificate of Eligibility for Nonimmigrant (F-1) Student Status